software-students-fall2022/web-app-exercise-team-18-1/README.md

 ## Product vision statement

+An application to make viewing menus/ looking at reviews of food trucks convenient for users.

+## Product Description

 We have seen the application for the chain of fast-casual restaurants such as [Chipotle](https://apps.apple.com/us/app/chipotle-fresh-food-fast/id327228455), which allows users to check the menu and place an order.
 However, it is currently inconvenient for people to view the menus of food trucks, and order online.
 Thus, we plan to design an app to enable users to check the menus of food trucks online and allow the truck owners to manage their data on that website.